ArminJo/ServoEasing/README.md

 [![Demonstration of different servo easings](https://i.ytimg.com/vi/fC9uxdOBhfA/hqdefault.jpg)](https://www.youtube.com/watch?v=fC9uxdOBhfA)

 ## Servo easing library for Arduino
 This is a library for smooth servo movements.
+It uses the standard Arduino Servo library and therefore has its restrictions regarding pins and platform support.<br/>
-It can be used directly with a [PCA9685 servo expander](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all) or the Arduino Servo Library or the included Lightweight Servo library for AVR.
+As an alternative to the Arduino Servo library, ServoEasing can be used with a [PCA9685 servo expander](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all) using the Arduino Wire library or a compatible one (and their restrictions).<br/>
+For **ESP32** you need to install the Arduino ESP32Servo library.<br/><br/>
-The latter is useful, if you have only one or two servos since it uses only the internal timer with no software overhead.
+For **AVR**, if you need only one or two servos, you may want to use the included [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) instead of the Arduino Servo library because it uses only the internal Timer1 with no software overhead and has no problems with interrupt blocking libraries like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
+For instructions how to enable these alternatives see [Modifying library properties](https://github.com/ArminJo/ServoEasing#modifying-library-properties)

+### Features
-- **Linear** as well as other ease movements for all servos attached to the Arduino Servo library are provided.
+- **Linear** and 9 other ease movements are provided.
-- All servos can move **synchronized**.
+- All servos can move **synchronized** or **independently**.
-- It enables **non blocking** movement by using **startEaseTo\* functions** for all servos attached to the Arduino Servo library by reusing the interrupts of the servo timer Timer1.
+- **Non blocking** movements are enabled by using **startEaseTo\* functions** by reusing the interrupts of the servo timer Timer1 or using a dedicated timer on other platforms.
+This function is not available for all platforms.

 ## Usage
 Just call **myServo.startEaseTo()** instead of **myServo.write()** and you are done.
 Or if you want to wait (blocking) until servo has arrived, use **myServo.easeTo()**.
-Speed of movement can be set by **myServo.setSpeed()**.
+Speed of movement can be set by **myServo.setSpeed()**.<br/>
+Do not forget to **set the start position** for the Servo by simply calling **myServo.write()**, since the library has **no knowledge about your servos initial position** and therefore starts at **0 degree** at the first move, which may be undesirable.

 ### Includes the following **easing functions**:
 - Linear
 - Quadratic
 - Cubic
 - Quartic
-- Sine
+- Sine (similar to Quadratic)
 - Circular
 - Back
 - Elastic